 On August 16, 2017 after months of repeated threats by US President Donald Trump to withdraw from the 23-year-old North American Free Trade Agreement (NAFTA), the United States, Canada and Mexico began renegotiations with the goal of modernizing the trade deal and ensuring it reflects North America’s twenty-first-century economic reality.

-While the eighth round of formal talks have been put on hold, a series of high-level meetings between Canadian, American and Mexican negotiating teams will take place in Washington over the coming days.
+After months of talks, NAFTA parties have failed to reach a deal.
+The next round of ministerial meetings is scheduled for May 7.
 To make sense of the complex, ongoing negotiations, explore commentary and analysis from the Centre for International Governance Innovation’s experts and contributors.

 NAFTA's Deficit Dispute is Futile

 Following the sixth round of NAFTA renegotiation talks, Canadian Minister of Foreign Affairs Chrystia Freeland and US Trade Representative Robert Lighthizer initiated a tit-for-tat argument on the trade deficit between their respective nations.
 CIGI Senior Fellow Kevin Carmichael explain why trade deficits have little to do with negotiating and new trade deal.

 The View from Mexico on NAFTA: It's Complicated